Tori Roloff Sparks Rumors That She’s Pregnant With Second Baby, While Audrey Shares New Photo Of Baby Ember

-Little People, Big World star Tori Roloff recently sparked rumors on social media that she’s expecting baby number two as sister-in-law Audrey Roloff shared a new photo of her first-born, Ember Jean.
+Little People, Big World star Tori Roloff recently sparked rumors on social media that she’s expecting baby No. 2 as sister-in-law Audrey Roloff shared a new photo of her first-born, Ember Jean.
 In Touch Weekly shared on Friday that an Instagram Stories post by Tori Roloff led to rumors that the 26-year-old Little People, Big World star might be expecting the third Roloff grandbaby.
 Two days later, Audrey Roloff also took to Instagram to post a new much-anticipated photo of the second Roloff grandbaby, 2-week-old Ember Jean Roloff.

 Apparently, an Instagram Stories post from Tori Roloff made Little People, Big World fans wonder if the reality TV personality was “concealing a baby bump.”
 In Touch Weekly captured Tori’s Instagram Stories post that shows her dressed in a flowing black top that some Little People, Big World fans think might be a maternity top.
 The short video clip — that can be viewed here — led to speculation that Tori Roloff could be expecting her second child with Zach Roloff, especially as the first few seconds are filmed from an above angle pointing down.
 At that angle, Tori’s followers thought they could see an obvious baby bump showing from underneath the “black and a flowy top.”